Ride-The-Lightning/RTL/README.md

 Visit their Github repo (https://github.com/lightningnetwork/lnd/blob/master/README.md) for details on Lightning Network and LND implementation.

-For setting up your Lightning Network node, you can follow the below guide: https://github.com/Stadicus/guides/blob/master/raspibolt/README.md
+For setting up your Lightning Network node on a Raspberry Pi, you can follow the below guide: https://github.com/Stadicus/guides/blob/master/raspibolt/README.md

 ## Prerequisites